Jonahbui/imgProcess/README.md

 Note:
 - bmp file must be in the same directory as executable (as of now)
 - bmp file must have a bit-depth of 24
-- Blurring currently works better the lower the image's resolution is

 Code is worked in reference with : Intermediate C Programming by Yun-Hsiang Lu